 RPAs are selected by the graduate program using the same criterion as is used for selecting GA/TAs.
-All students who check the request for support box on the graduate application will be considered for RPA positions as well as TA/GA positions.
-To be eligible, the student must meet the basic criteria for TAGA appointment, including full-time registration in a degree program and GPA > 3.0.
+To be eligible, the student must meet the basic criteria for GA/TA appointment, including full-time registration in a degree program and GPA > 3.0.

 Graduate students supported by grant and contract monies that flow through the Research Foundation may be eligible for a full tuition scholarship provided that the students' academic achievement, and the students' stipends, meet the minimum standards established by the Graduate School, and the grant or contract PI has complied with the Tuition Scholarship Reimbursement Policy for Grants and Contracts.
-All tuition scholarships paid to graduate Research Project Assistants (RPAs) are paid via the Graduate School's tuition scholarship allocation; thus, all RPAs must meet The Graduate School's Terms and Conditions for Acceptance of Tuition Scholarship in order to receive a tuition scholarship.
+All tuition scholarships paid to graduate Research Project Assistants (RPAs) are paid via the appointing department's tuition scholarship allocation from the Graduate school; thus, all RPAs must meet The Graduate School's Terms and Conditions for Acceptance of Tuition Scholarship in order to receive a tuition scholarship.
 Tuition scholarships are merit-based and competitive.
-Students must maintain a GPA of 3.0 or better, have no outstanding Incompletes, no Withdrawns while supported by Graduate School funds, be in good academic standing, and making good progress toward the degree.
+Students must maintain a GPA of 3.0 or better, have no outstanding incompletes, no grades of withdrawal, or No Credit (NC) grades, while supported by a tuition scholarship, as well as maintaining good academic standing, and making good progress toward the degree.

 The tuition scholarship benefit is available only when the support monies are paid through the Research Foundation, or when grant was submitted, the PI petitioned the Graduate School successfully for an exception from the Tuition Scholarship Reimbursement Policy for Grants by completing the Request for Exception of a Tuition Payment by Sponsor form.
 Students paid directly by private corporations are not eligible for tuition scholarships.